NiaOrg/NiaPy/docs/source/contributing_to_niapy.rst

 .. note::

-    If you are not so familiar with Git or/and GitHub, we suggest you take a look at our :doc:`/guides/git_begginers`.
+    If you are not so familiar with Git or/and GitHub, we suggest you take a look at our :doc:`/guides/git_beginners`.

 .. note::

-    Firsty follow the developers :doc:`/installation` guide to install needed software in order to contribute to our source code.
+    Firstly follow the developers :doc:`/installation` guide to install needed software in order to contribute to our source code.

 - Fill in the reqired template
 - Document new code
 - Make sure all the code goes through Pylint without problems (run ``make check`` command)
 - Run tests (run ``make test`` command)
 - Make sure PR builds (Travis and AppVeyor) goes through
-- Follow discution in opened PR for any possible needed changes and/or fixes
+- Follow discussion in opened PR for any possible needed changes and/or fixes